-There are ways to challenge the monster however, One way is to use the law that requires the IRS to consider a debt to be non-existent after 10 years…better known as the “CSED” or the Collection Statute Expiration Date.
+One important method to deal with IRS debt is to use the law that requires the IRS to consider a debt to be non-existent after 10 years…better known as the “CSED” or the Collection Statute Expiration Date.

 The IRS has only 10 years from the date the debt is assessed to collect it.
 That may sound like a long time, but the IRS can be slow and situations change.
-As a result, many get rid of lots of tax debt as a result of the CSED.
+As a result, many people get rid of tax debt using the CSED.

 The problem for the taxpayer?
 10 years isn't actually 10 years.
 Certain things stop the CSED from running or “toll” it.